What steps should I take as a First-Time Student at NPC?

 - Schedule first semester classes with the assistance of an Academic Counselor, located on the second floor of the Student Commons Building.

 - Participate in Freshman Orientation.
 The purpose of Freshman Orientation is to help you get off to a good academic start and begin to make new friends.
 Both of these goals foster educational and personal growth.
 Please remember that freshman course.

 How are First-Time Students advised?

 The Arkansas State Legislature established (in Section 19 of Act 1052, 1997) a testing and evaluation program for all degree-seeking students in the state.
-The Arkansas Department of Higher Education followed established guidelines and issued cutoff scores for student placement in college-level or preparatory-level courses in mathematics, English composition, and reading skills.
+The Arkansas Division of Higher Education followed established guidelines and issued cutoff scores for student placement in college-level or preparatory-level courses in mathematics, English composition, and reading skills.

 Approved tests include: the American College Test (ACT), the Scholastic Aptitude Test (SAT), the Assessment of Skill for Successful Entry and Transfer (ASSET), and The Computerized Adaptive, Placement, Assessment Support System (COMPASS).
 The student is responsible for submitting these test scores.
 Any score(s) over three years old cannot be accepted.

 New students who do not have one of these test scores at the time of application and/or enrollment will be required to take the ASSET or COMPASS evaluation.